Sib Hashian Dead: Daughter Lauren Hashian Is Dwayne

 Like Father, Like Daughter?

-Perhaps following in the musical example provided by her father Sib, Lauren Hashian is a singer-songwriter As The Heavy reports, she participated in TLC’s reality TV singing competition, R U That Girl.
+Perhaps following in the musical example provided by her father Sib, Lauren Hashian is a singer-songwriter.
+As The Heavy reports, she participated in TLC’s reality TV singing competition, R U That Girl.
 The show was hosted by TLC members Chilli and TBoz and was meant to be a search for a new member of the group since Lisa “Left Eye” Lopes died.

 She has also co-written songs for other artists like this song for YaBoiShad, The Heavy reports